nabinneupane/finance-tracker/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This app is hosted by Github and you can view it through:  https://nabinneupane.github.io/finance-tracker/

+or you can follow the steps below to run on your local machine.

 ## Available Scripts

-In the project directory, you can run:  https://nabinneupane.github.io/finance-tracker/
+In the project directory, you can run:

 ### `npm start`